samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 An adventure shares many of the features of a novel, a movie, an issue of a comic, or an episode of a TV show.
 Comic series and serialized TV dramas are particularly good comparisons because of the way individual adventures are limited in scope but blend together (to some degree) to create a larger narrative.
 If an adventure is a single episode or season of a series, a campaign is the series as a whole.

-But while it’s worthwhile to compare an adventure to these other forms of storytelling, remember that an adventure isn’t a complete story until you play it.
-Your players are coauthors of the story with you, and the events of the story shouldn’t be predetermined; the actions of the players’ characters have to matter.
+But while it's worthwhile to compare an adventure to these other forms of storytelling, remember that an adventure isn't a complete story until you play it.
+Your players are coauthors of the story with you, and the events of the story shouldn't be predetermined; the actions of the players' characters have to matter.
 For example, if a major villain shows up before the end of the adventure, the adventure should allow for the possibility that the heroes defeat that villain.
-Otherwise, players can feel as if they’ve been railroaded—set onto a course that has only one destination or outcome, no matter how hard they try to change it.
+Otherwise, players can feel as if they've been railroaded—set onto a course that has only one destination or outcome, no matter how hard they try to change it.

 You might find it helpful to think about an adventure not as a narrative that arcs from beginning to end with little chance for deviation, but more in terms of situations that you are presenting to the characters.
-The adventure unfolds organically from the players’ responses to the situations you present.
+The adventure unfolds organically from the players' responses to the situations you present.

 > ### Guide Rails and Railroads
 >
-> Players need to feel like they’re in control of their characters, the choices they make matter, and what they do has some effect on the outcome of the adventure and on the game world.
-Keep that in mind as you’re planning adventures.
+> Players need to feel like they're in control of their characters, the choices they make matter, and what they do has some effect on the outcome of the adventure and on the game world.
+Keep that in mind as you're planning adventures.
 If your adventure relies on certain events, plan for multiple ways they might come about, or be prepared for clever players to prevent those events from happening as you expect.
 Otherwise, your players might end up feeling railroaded.
 >
 > On the flip side, players sometimes willfully disregard the adventure hooks you put in front of them and go entirely off the rails.
 See "[Respect for the DM](/sources/dnd/dmg-2024/the-basics#RespectfortheDM)" in [chapter 1](/sources/dnd/dmg-2024/the-basics) and "[Draw In the Players](#DrawInthePlayers)" later in this chapter for advice about dealing with this situation.
 >
 > One way to give players impactful choices is to keep multiple adventure possibilities available to them at the same time.
 If the characters have two or three things they can investigate or pursue, they have a meaningful choice.
-And if whatever threads they don’t investigate turn into bigger problems, you’ve clearly demonstrated that their decisions matter.
+And if whatever threads they don't investigate turn into bigger problems, you've clearly demonstrated that their decisions matter.

 ### Adventure Premise

-One way to start brainstorming an adventure is to imagine a situation that might pique the characters’ interest.
+One way to start brainstorming an adventure is to imagine a situation that might pique the characters' interest.
 For some D&D players, a rumor of a dungeon filled with treasure is enough of a premise to launch an adventure.
 A brewing war between two small nations, the death of a leader and the accession of a new one, a migration of dangerous monsters, the appearance of a comet, and the opening of a portal to another plane of existence are other situations that could lead to adventure.

 A simple premise might also boil down to "a magic item that the characters want is hidden away in a dungeon."
 Browsing the magic items in [chapter 7](/sources/dnd/dmg-2024/magic-items-a-z) can inspire you to create a simple adventure seed.

 ### Adventure Conflict

-A premise can be a good starting point, but before you can turn it into an adventure, it needs a conflict worthy of the heroes’ attention.
+A premise can be a good starting point, but before you can turn it into an adventure, it needs a conflict worthy of the heroes' attention.
 The conflict might be driven by a single villain or monster, a villain with lackeys, an assortment of monsters, or an evil organization.
-But it need not involve the forces of evil; it could be a rivalry or disagreement between two families, organizations, or nations; a looming natural (or magical) disaster; or even conflict within the adventuring party about how to pursue the characters’ goals.
+But it need not involve the forces of evil; it could be a rivalry or disagreement between two families, organizations, or nations; a looming natural (or magical) disaster; or even conflict within the adventuring party about how to pursue the characters' goals.

 Given a premise of a dungeon filled with treasure, what conflict awaits the characters when they enter the dungeon?
 That might be as simple as "hostile monsters want to eat the characters" or "two rival factions of monsters inhabit the dungeon."
 It might also involve a rival or a villain hoping to plunder the dungeon first, a rumbling volcano threatening to erupt and bury the dungeon, or two rival families claiming ownership of the treasure left behind in the dungeon by their ancestors.

-If you’re stuck, browse through the *Monster Manual* until you find a monster that inspires you.
+If you're stuck, browse through the *Monster Manual* until you find a monster that inspires you.

 ### Adventure Situations by Level